Supporting Our Staff

 - Parents and Carers: The University aims to support all employees with parental or caring responsibilities to ensure that they are able to balance work and family life.

 - Child care: The University offers a comprehensive range of childcare services at affordable prices and works closely with various professional bodies to continue to enhance its provision.
-There is currently a waiting list of about 600 for university childcare.
-Other useful links include: Kidsunlimited, Co-operative Childcare, Childbase , Oxfordshire County Council Childcare Services.
+There is often a waiting list, however, for university childcare.
+Useful links can be found on the University Childcare Services page for community nurseries, college nurseries and university nurseries.
+You can also find helpful resources at Oxfordshire County Council Childcare Services.

 - Sponsored priority places for the university childcare waiting list - the Department has two places this year, which move your child up the list, roughly into the top 100.
-See Tracy Tompkins, Departmental Administrator, to find out if either place is currently free.
+See Tracy Tompkins, Head of Administration and Finance, to find out if either place is currently free.

-Please talk to Tracy Tompkins, Departmental Administrator, to discuss any of the above.
+Please talk to Tracy Tompkins, Head of Administration and Finance, to discuss any of the above.

 If you are expecting a child, please arrange to discuss with her arrangements for maternity and paternity leave and possible ways you can be supported while you are expecting and on your return.
 Line managers and supervisors for all staff should also be able to help you think about informal ways of being flexible that work for your team.
 You are also welcome to talk to a member of the parent support group (below).